Is Your Member Segmentation Strategy Wrong?

 You do not have to choose between these approaches.
 Some of the most successful associations combine these segmentation strategies to attract new members and increase loyalty as effectively as possible.
 A winning acquisition and retention strategy allows interests to guide messaging and loyalty to inform offers.

 It used to be that only the largest, data-savvy associations could achieve this kind of member segmentation.
 That is not true today.
-Better technology makes data analysis easier and less expensive every day, even in-house.
+Better technology makes data analysis easier and cheaper every day, even in-house.

 Could you be doing your member segmentation wrong?
 There is no reason not to start doing it right.